7 Morning Habits of Women Who Never Feel Behind

 This sounds too small to matter.
 It is not.

 Making your bed is the first completed task of the day.
-It takes two minutes and it sends a signal — to your brain, to your body, to something deeper than either — that you are a person who follows through.
+It takes two minutes and it sends a signal — to your brain, to your body — that you are a person who follows through.
 That the space around you is worth tending to.
 That the day has begun with intention rather than accident.

-It also means that however the day goes, you will return at the end of it to a room that feels calm.
+This one is part of my morning now.
+Not because it is dramatic, but because it works.
+However the day goes, I return at the end of it to a room that feels calm.
 That small thing matters more than it should.

 3. She Moves Her Body Before the Day Asks Anything of Her